ionos-cloud/ionosctl/docs/subcommands/nic-create.md

   -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
-      --datacenter-id string   The unique Data Center Id (required) --dhcp                   Set to false if you wish to disable DHCP on the NIC (default true) --force                  Force command to execute without user input -h, --help                   help for create
+      --datacenter-id string   The unique Data Center Id (required) --dhcp                   Set to false if you wish to disable DHCP on the NIC (default true) -f, --force                  Force command to execute without user input -h, --help                   help for create
       --ips strings            IPs assigned to the NIC.
 This can be a collection --lan-id int             The LAN ID the NIC will sit on.
-If the LAN ID does not exist it will be created (default 1) --name string            The name of the NIC
+If the LAN ID does not exist it will be created (default 1) -n, --name string            The name of the NIC
   -o, --output string          Desired output format [text|json] (default "text") -q, --quiet                  Quiet output
-      --server-id string       The unique Server Id
-      --timeout int            Timeout option for Request for NIC creation [seconds] (default 60) --wait-for-request       Wait for the Request for NIC creation to be executed
+      --server-id string       The unique Server Id -t, --timeout int            Timeout option for Request for NIC creation [seconds] (default 60) -w, --wait-for-request       Wait for the Request for NIC creation to be executed
 ```

 ## Examples